larsroettig/create-pwa-studio-extension/packages/create-pwa-extension/README.md

-# PWA Studio extension generator
+# Starter React PWA Studio extensions

 An extension generator for Magento PWA Studio includes all you need to build an amazing extension